Roony-6/Roony-6/README.md

 # Hello! 👋 I'm Roony

-I'm a prospective Data Science student passionate about programming and AI, eager to learn and grow.
+I'm a Data Science student passionate about programming and AI, eager to learn and grow.

 <!--